gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/_index.md

 The schematic symbols for NPN and PNP transistors are shown below:

-{{< img src="transistors-pnp-and-npn-schematic-symbols.png" width="498px" caption="Schematics symbols for NPN and PNP transistors.
+{{< img src="bjt-schematic-symbols-npn-pnp.svg" width="800px" caption="Schematics symbols for NPN and PNP transistors.
 Note that the collector and emitter have flipped positions for the PNP, as commonly drawn on schematics." >}}

 Notice that the collector and emitter have been flipped for the PNP (compared to the NPN), this is how they are normally drawn on schematics.

 The **arrow** is always on the **emitter** leg of the BJT.
 To differentiate between the two, the arrow on the NPN points **away** from the transistor, the arrow on a PNP points **towards** the transistor.

-Sometimes you will see the transistors drawn with **circles** around them, they represent exactly the same thing as the symbols above.
+Sometimes you will see the transistors drawn without the **circles** around them, they represent exactly the same thing as the symbols above.

 ## How They Work